 Softening neural implants that change their elastic modulus under physiological conditions are promising candidates to mitigate neuroinflammatory response due to the reduced mechanical mismatch between the artificial interface and the brain tissue.
 Intracortical neural probes have been used to demonstrate the viability of this material engineering approach.
-In our work, we present a robust technology of softening neural microelectrode and demonstrate its recording performance in the hippocampus of rat subjects.
+In our work, we present a robust technology of softening neural interfaces including laminar probes [Zatonyi, 2019] and microECoG devices [Fedor, 2021] and demonstrate their recording performance in rodent subjects in both acute and chronic conditions.

 A Zátonyi, G. Orbán, R. Modi, G. Márton, D. Meszéna, I. Ulbert, A. Pongrácz, M. Ecker, W.E.
 Voit, A. Joshi-Imre, Z. Fekete, A softening laminar electrode for recording single unit activity from the rat hippocampus, Scientific Reports 9 (2019) 37237